unrealwork/atsd-use-cases/USMortality/README.md

   OPTION (ROW_MEMORY_THRESHOLD 500000)
 ```

 Here is an output of the above query.
-This query filters for results for all 122 cities in the dataset.
+This query displays for results for all 122 cities in the dataset.
 The below table contains only the first couple of lines of the output.
 As a note, moving forward
 some of the remaining query results will show truncated tables for the sake of maintaining the general flow of the article.

 ```ls